danzel/Leaflet.utfgrid/README.md

 ```

 We use JSONP by default which requires the query string part of the url to contain ```callback={cb}```.
-To use an ajax query instead you need to include jquery (TODO: Remove this reliance!) and set useJsonP:false in the L.UtfGrid options.
+To use an ajax query instead you need to set useJsonP:false in the L.UtfGrid options.
 Your grid json provider must return raw json to support this functionality.

 ```javascript